myakinkii/minesnf_proxy/readme.md

 Both Classic and RPG flavours are supported in online and offline mode.
 But for those who can play sub100 ping can severely affect playability.

-For a ios/android app there is also a full offline mode supported, which means you can play while commutting through the underground or other places where network is unreachable.
+For an ios/android app there is also a full offline mode supported, which means you can play while commutting through the underground or other places where network is unreachable.

-There is our [youtube channel](https://www.youtube.com/channel/UCEvqfPKGtfqfyeMCnw7B_zA) with some videos that some general describe or release-specific
+There is our [youtube channel](https://www.youtube.com/channel/UCEvqfPKGtfqfyeMCnw7B_zA) that describe some general or release-specific stuff

 ### ok, so what's the plan?

-#### Plans for release 1.3 (end of February 2019):
+#### Plans around release 1.3 (summer '19):
-- asynchronous fights with more balanced mechanics
-- rare gems and recipes that can be found deeper
-- pvp
+- try to promote the game to attract players
+- probably add/fix some minor stuff

 #### Further plans are to see whether somebody is going to play this stuff, and to maybe consider developing a bigger and nicer looking game out of this.

 ## cool, how do I play this stuff?

-1. You can play directyl by clicking [global.minesnf.com](http://global.minesnf.com/ui5) link or picking the server link from the list of servers
+1. You can play directyl by clicking [global.minesnf.com](http://global.minesnf.com) link or picking the server link from the list of servers

 2. Download the stable release from [Google play](https://play.google.com/store/apps/details?id=com.minesnf.openui5) or [App Store](https://itunes.apple.com/app/id1448244535)